Disney Genie & Lightning Lane at Walt Disney World

 - If possible, have everyone else in your party also get the app, log in, and make sure they’re linked to everyone in the party; each person can simultaneously try to get a boarding group for the whole group.
 (You won’t accidentally get two – once one person succeeds, everyone in that group is locked out from getting another for that day.)

-- Turn off wi-fi and switch to your phone’s data plan (if you have working cellular data service).
+- If you’re at a Disney hotel or at a Disney Park, turn off wi-fi and switch to your phone’s data plan (if you have working cellular data service).
 When everyone is refreshing at the same time, Disney’s wi-fi gets very congested, adding random delays to the system.
 Typically cellular networks are more robust and this can give you a tiny edge.
 Every little bit helps.
 (Once you’re done trying to snag your virtual queue slot, you can turn wi-fi back on.)

 - About an hour before the queue selection happens (6:00 am for the first one), you can use the My Disney Experience app to select the people who will be in your virtual queue party.
 It’s a good idea to get this set up before the actual virtual queue opens, especially if one or more of your party doesn’t want to ride.